Last Updated On 12th October 2022 By Lauren | Wild Lovely World

 I like haikus because they are short and concise.
 They get the message across.
 They allow me to experiment with poetry.
 And to be creative.

-Writing Helps Me When I’m Having A Bad Mental Health Day.
+2. Writing Is Therapeutic & Helps Me When I’m Having A Bad Mental Health Day.

 Writing has always been really beneficial to my mental health.
 I’ve been writing a diary since I was 5 years old.